networknt/light-doc/content/en/tutorial/eventuate/developer/service-dev.md

 export DOCKER_HOST_IP=10.200.10.1
 ```

-Once you have complete the export command, please ues the same terminal to start
+Once you have complete the export command, please use the same terminal to start
 docker-compose-eventuate.yml described in the next step as other terminal doesn't
 have this DOCKER_HOST_IP set.